kenkenen/stelligent-u/01-cloudformation/README.md

 - [List all the Stack Imports](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/list-imports.html)
   in that stack's region.

+> Created new template and imported the arn of the previously created policy using !ImportValue

 #### Lab 1.2.4: Import/Export Dependencies

 Delete your CFN stacks in the same order you created them in.
 Did you succeed?
 If not, describe how you would _identify_ the problem, and resolve it yourself.

+> I wasn't able to delete the first stack.
+Error message in the events showed "Export stu-01clo-pra12-vlab122 cannot
+> be deleted as it is in use by stu-01clo-pra12-lab123".
+I would need to remove the import from that stack or delete
+> that stack first.

 ### Retrospective 1.2